-The University relies on you to file your annual COI disclosure and keep it up to date so that it continues to meet its institutional obligations to UNC GA and the agencies that fund University research.
+The University relies on you to file your annual COI disclosure and keep it up to date so that it continues to meet its institutional obligations to the UNC System and the agencies that fund University research.
 Submitting a COI disclosure demonstrates your commitment to keep your research objective and free of bias, which in turn preserves the public’s trust in the University’s research findings and safeguards support and funding for future research.

 For more information, you may wish to take the “COI and NOI Overview, Disclosures, and Roles” module.
 You may find a link to that module on the Online Education Modules page of the SPARCS website.

 Please visit the COI System Help page for detailed instructions about how to fill out and submit a COI disclosure.

 The online disclosure form will provide guidance about what kinds of circumstances you need to disclose.
 However, in general, you MUST disclose:

 - Any relationship you have with a third party that does business (such as sponsoring research or providing goods and services) with the University.